 No minimum order.

-- Provides insights into all necessary components of algorithmic trading, including transaction costs analysis, market impact, risk and optimization, and a thorough and detailed discussion of trading algorithms
+- Provides insight into all necessary components of algorithmic trading including: transaction cost analysis, market impact estimation, risk modeling and optimization, and advanced examination of trading algorithms and corresponding data requirements.

 Upper-division undergraduates, graduate students, researchers, and professionals working in financial economics, especially trading